lukasgeyer/launcher/README.md

 A name or tag is treated as a regular expression.
 For convenience, the wildcards `?` and `*` can also be used to match a single or any character.

 If the search expression yields at least one result a click on the item will open the related URL.
-Alternatively the up/down as well as the page-up/-down key can be used to navigate through the result list and the enter key can be used to open the related URL.
-If no item is selected in the list the enter key will open any URL in the list.
+Alternatively the up/down as well as the page-up/-down key can be used to navigate through the result list and the `Enter` can be used to open the related URL.
+If no item is selected in the list `SHIFT+Enter` will open any URL in the list.

 ### Example
 | Expression            | Description                                                                                      |